Savatage’s 1985 album was the band’s first major label release, following two independent releases in 1983 and 1984.

 Savatage’s 1985 album was the band’s first major label release, following two independent releases in 1983 and 1984.

-Savatage’s 1985 album was the band’s first major label release, following two independent releases in 1983 and 1984.
 Signed by Atlantic Records, ‘Power Of The Night’ was released in May 1985 and given a Max Norman production, though to my my ears the whole thing sounds a bit thin.
 Surprisingly so as I played this album a few times back to back versus their 90’s material which by comparison is much fuller and heavier.

-Throbbing synths introduce the title track ‘Power Of The Night’, it’s coupled with some digital effects but Criss Oliva’s guitars soon kicks in with his six string attack to put things back on course.
-This is an anthem for 1985 that’s for certain (‘raise the fist of the metal child’), not unlike Armored Saint‘s Can You Deliver’.
+Throbbing synths introduce the title track ‘Power Of The Night’, it’s coupled with some synth effects but Criss Oliva’s guitar kicks in with his six string attack to put things back on course.
+This is an anthem for 1985 that’s for certain (‘raise the fist of the metal child’), not unlike Armored Saint‘s Can You Deliver ‘.
 ‘Unusual’ prowls the soundscape, it’s a very cool understated track with a hint of a gothic edge given the spooky keyboard backdrop and dark vocal providing the right atmosphere.

-Gotta love the fast and furious ‘Washed Out’, chugging guitars while the MXR phaser pedal effect permeates this track.
+Gotta love the fast and furious ‘Washed Out’, chugging guitars with the odd MXR pedal like phaser effect permeates this track.
 ‘Hard For Love’ is perhaps the album’s most commercial track, certainly by Savatage’s standards this is more hard rock rather than out n out metal.
 One for the mainstream.
 ‘Fountain Of Youth’ is a return to the Savatage template we’re all familiar with.
-Grinding guitars, shrill vocals from Jon Oliva amid the fantasy based lyrics.
+Grinding guitars, shrill vocals from Jon amid the fantasy based lyrics.